Build Instructions

 Please note that configuration may take a long time, especially in a fresh checkout of the repository, since all non-system dependencies will be downloaded at this time (some of which are large).

-Cacao Engine has not yet been tested with Meson’s Visual Studio backend.
+Cacao Engine has not yet been tested with Meson’s Visual Studio or Xcode backends.
 It is not guaranteed to work, but feel free to try it out for yourself.
 Official guidance will be provided closer to release when testing begins.